Summary

 Medical: “Five Reasons Henrietta Lacks Is the Most Important Woman in Medical History”

-Once students have completed the reading, move to slide 10 and have students form groups with those who read the same article as them.
+Display slide 10. have students form groups with those who read the same article as them.
 In these groups, each student will share what they wrote in the middle circle of their Inside Out handout and add any additional information they get from their peers.
-Students also should discuss their general takeaways from the reading.
+Encourage students to also discuss their general takeaways from the reading.

-Move to slide 11 and have students get back into their original groups.
+Display slide 11 and have students return to their original groups.
 Each member of the group should share what they learned from their reading, as well as new discoveries from their peers, by revealing what they wrote in the middle circle of their Inside Out handout.

 Move to slide 12.
 In the outermost circle of the Inside Out handout, students will write important information they learned from their peers about the articles they did NOT read.